 Organizational Improvement

-The clinical audit provides the opportunity to confirm established processes resulting in expected outcomes, but more importantly, highlight potential problems areas within an organization.
-It involves capturing basic information about the day-to-day work of clinical practice in order to look closely, identify problems, consider and make changes, and monitor progress towards improved patient outcomes.
-In a climate of resource constraints, the ability of audit to improve cost-effectiveness is attractive.
-Ineffective care is, by definition, expensive, and precludes the provision of other services.
-The Audit will identify those areas which can generate cost savings without affecting patient care.
+In a climate of resource constraints, the ability of audits to improve cost-effectiveness is attractive.
+Ineffective care is, by definition, expensive and precludes the provision of other services.
+The audit will identify areas that can generate cost savings without affecting patient care.
 Examples might include guidelines for the use of investigations, for the early diagnosis of illness, for standardized policies on drugs and consumables, and the reduction of length of stay by reducing complications.

-There is a range of methods that can be used in the performance of the audit.
-The increasing availability of PCs has made it possible for many more people to analyze data.
-There is an urgent need for sources of data to be produced in a format in which they can be downloaded.
-In the cases of hospital data, this could be achieved through direct communications systems.
-Other data could be made available on compact discs.
-If the audit is to succeed it must have the full support of management.
-This will mean that clinicians and management must agree that the prime objective of the audit is to improve patient care, and not to reduce costs regardless of the quality of service.
-There must also be the recognition that the audit takes time which will hot be available for other activities, and it will require adequate clerical support.
+If the audit is to succeed, it must have the full support of management.
+This means that clinicians and management must agree that the prime objective of the audit is to improve patient care and not to reduce costs, regardless of the quality of service.
+There must also be the recognition that the audit takes time, which will not be available for other activities, and it will require adequate clerical support.

 Refer: MEDICAL BILLING GUIDELINE